On 22 January 2021, the Australian Government updated the requirements for permitted e-bikes.

 The motor is intended to provide a limited degree of assistance only.

-Power-assisted pedal cycles
+Power-assisted cycles (throttle activated motor)

 The requirements for a power-assisted pedal cycle to be legal on a road or road-related area are that: